Will crash across your southern capes

 You can hide hide hide behind Paranoid Eyes

-Most docs deal in one domain of interest — but the underlying message of mine is about how emotion runs roughshod over reason.
+Most docs deal in one domain of interests — but the underlying message of mine operates in the theatre of all interests.

 You’ve got one color to deal with — I’ve got the whole palette of poppycock.